 Traeth Mawr, Newport

-Tresaith, small, sheltered bay, is a family favourite for swimming and rockpooling.
+Tresaith, a small and sheltered bay, is a family favourite for swimming and rockpooling.
 The prime picnic and BBQ spots are on the north side of the beach, where a waterfall tumbles down from the cliffs.
-There's also a chance you may spot a dolphin or seal swimming across the bay.
+There's a chance you may spot a dolphin or seal swimming across the bay while you eat.